RyanJarv/ryanjarv.github.io/_posts/2019-06-08-malicious-vagrant-boxes.md

   config.vm.synced_folder ".", "/vagrant", disable: true
   config.vm.synced_folder "vagrant", "/vagrant"
 ```
-This will move the shared folder to a subfolder named vagrant under the main directory, which includes the Vagrantfile config.
+This will move the shared folder to a sub-folder named vagrant under the main directory, which includes the Vagrantfile config.

 Just now though when I was writing this I was surprised to notice this warning that pops up when you run `vagrant up` the very first time on your computer (but not after that!
 Well specifically only the first time for each box).